venture23-aleo/doko-js/packages/cli/template/README.md

 ## Conclusion

-This documentation provides a comprehensive guide to installing Aleo.js, starting a project, adding programs, compiling, running tests, and deploying programs.
-Happy coding with Aleo.js!
+This documentation provides a comprehensive guide to installing dokojs, starting a project, adding programs, compiling, running tests, and deploying programs.
+Happy coding with dokojs!

 ---